Guru901/Wynd/docs/tutorial/index.md

 3. **Set names**: `/name Alice` and `/name Bob`
 4. **Send messages**: Type messages and see them broadcast
 5. **Try commands**: `/users`, `/help`, `/quit`

+If using the HTTP integration:

+- Visit `http://localhost:3000` for the web interface
+- Check `http://localhost:3000/api/status` for server status
+- Check `http://localhost:3000/api/users` for user list

 ## Next Steps